-MIRobotics strives to invent and introduce modular, man-packable inspection and monitoring robots into fish farming and environmental monitoring, contributing to a healthier environment.
-The flagship of the technological innovation is the bio-inspired, low disturbance and long endurance robot.
-In the long run, we will provide different sensor and actuation modules enabling agile adaptation to more applications.
+MIRobotics strives to invent and introduce modular, man-packable inspection and monitoring robots into aquaculture and environmental monitoring, contributing to a healthier environment.
+The flagship of the technological innovation is the bio- inspired, disguised as fish, low disturbance, and long endurance robot equipped with water quality monitoring, perception, and navigation sensors which operates autonomously and reports back analyzed results to the operators.

 June 29, 2018: We are excited to pass the first stage of Venture Kick.
 We brought home 10,000CHF which helps us in developing and promoting our technology.
 Check the official press release here.